Interview with Ryan Wittinger of Kult of Athena Aug 21, 2014 8:52:17 GMT

 Ryan: That is a good question and I’m not sure if I know the answer myself.
 I kind of feel like I was born with it.
 As a child I was always drawn to weapons, swords particularly.
 I’d walk around the neighborhood with a stick as a make shift sword, organize Medieval battles with other kids in my backyard and try to draw pictures of every weapon I could think of.
 I think my parents were a bit concerned about my preoccupation with weaponry, but never guessed it would turn into something positive.
 I remember being absolutely enthralled with any sword based movie I would see.
 Something about ancient weaponry just spoke to me and awoke a life long passion.

-Bill: Is the sword your favourite weapon?
+Jack: Is the sword your favorite weapon?
 If so why?

 Ryan: Yes, I’d say that it is.
 While I have a great appreciation for all weaponry, the sword is somewhat unique.
 The sword is one of the only ancient “pure” weapons.
 Most ancient weapons were designed originally for hunting or were repurposed tools.
 Knives, spears, bows, flails, axes were all originally designed for purposes other than warfare.
 The sword, on the other hand was designed specifically as an anti-personnel weapon, with no utility as a tool or hunting implement.
 As such it holds a different position amongst weaponry.
 Swords were also status symbols.
 Because they were complicated and expensive to make compared with many other weapons, they tended to be reserved for the elite throughout much of history.
 The ability to make a good sword was considered nearly magical by many societies with sword smiths being held in high regard.
 A sword was revered by many cultures.
 Something to be named, handed down for generations, brought with one to the afterlife, have oaths sworn over it, or sacrificed to the Gods.
 No other weapon holds such a reverence in history.